Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Statistical Theory

 \section{Statistical Theory}

-In our numerical experiments (see Section \ref{numer_res}) we observed that the Zbar methods tended to outperform other related methods in prediction performance and variable selection accuracy.
-Since estimators of this nature, to our knowledge, have not been proposed before, we explored the statistical properties associated with our Zbar method.
+In our numerical experiments (see Section \ref{sec:simulations}) we observed that the Zbar methods tend to outperform other related methods in prediction performance and variable selection accuracy.
+Since estimators of this nature, to our knowledge, have not been proposed before, we explored the statistical properties associated with our Zbar (and Bbar) methods.